 3D Surface Wear Modification

-One way is by enabling wear surface modification, which changes the physical appearance of the geometry as the simulation progresses.
+- Enabling wear surface modification, which changes the physical appearance of the geometry as the simulation progresses.

-A second way is to view a color map of the surface intensity.
+- View a color map of the surface intensity.

 The visualization of collision statistics is a key feature in Rocky DEM.